sblendorio/petscii-bbs/src/main/resources/swbasic2/README.md

 - Refactored to meet newer ECMAScript standards (ES6+) so it can be easily imported into modern web application projects (Angular, React, etc.)
 - Implemented some missing statements and keywords: DEF FN, ON GOTO, ON GOSUB, NOT, RESTORE, STOP
-- Implemented some missing functions: ATN, EXP, LOG, POS, SGN, SPC, TAB
+- Implemented some missing functions: ATN, EXP, LOG, POS, SGN, SPC, TAB, SPACE$
 - Implemented additional language elements:
   - comma separated input
   - jumping out of FOR loops